 An Original In-House Upsilon Lab Project

-A PID, or “Proportional-Integral-Differential”, controller is a device used to make educated guesses with a system’s history to predict its future and how to control physical parameters with that knowledge.
+A Proportional-Integral-Differential (PID) controller is a device used to make educated guesses with a system’s history to predict its future and to control physical parameters using that knowledge.
 For example, most thermostats use PID controllers- they look at the current temperature, where it’s going (derivative) and where it’s been (integral).
 In this project, team members will design a car together, and learn how to program a microcontroller (MCU), specifically an Arduino development board which utilizes the ATmega328p, to control the movement of the car so that it maintains a certain distance with the object in front of it.
 This will include how to interpret analog signals from a thermocouple, how to store and manipulate data for PID control, and how to output a pseudo-analog signal to control a heating element.